NZRS/wavetrace/README.md

 1. A KML file with a georeferenced image for use in the likes of Google Earth.
 2. A raster file suitable for use in GIS packages.
+3. A shapefile (currently not implemented but trivial)

 The model is derived from a Digital Elevation Model (DEM), the base data at present is from the NASA Shuttle Radio Topography Mission (SRTM).
 Though there may be bettter localised sources available.